nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.16.
 Autocomplete

-Autocomplete the user's command on the CLI.
+Autocomplete the any command that you have entered in the command box.
 This applies to the following commands:

 * `add`
 * `clear`